These stories will inspire, educate, and provide jaw-dropping amazement at Florida’s incredible history:

 I love Florida history and am committed to finding buried, forgotten, or unusual stories and bringing them to my readers in a compelling manner.

-As an author I have written four nonfiction books, each about a fascinating aspect of Florida history.
+As an author, I have written four historic nonfiction books, each about a fascinating aspect of Florida history.
 And, my fiction books and current projects each have Florida history as either their main theme, or they are set in Florida.

 As a speaker, I have shared my stories with audiences at numerous educational institutions, social and philanthropic organizations, and historical societies throughout Florida.
 I enjoy speaking about Florida’s rich history, and never miss an opportunity to talk with students about writing, and the excitement of discovering a good story.